paraswap/paraswap-sdk/README.md

 A portion of destToken will be collected as a partner fee if `partner` parameter is provided to `buildDeltaOrder` (and `submitDeltaOrder`).
 The `partnerFee` itself is `deltaPrice.partnerFee`

-To examine the default partnerFee parameters (`{partnerAddress: Address, partnerFee: number, takeSurplus: boolean}`), you can call.
+To examine the default partnerFee parameters (`{partnerAddress: Address, partnerFee: number, takeSurplus: boolean}`), you can call `getPartnerFee` method.
 These parameters are then encoded in Order.partnerAndFee field.

 ```ts
 const partnerFeeResponse = await simpleSDK.delta.getPartnerFee({ partner });